thomas051083/psd-psw/_events/2_pst-exhibition.md

 			Volunteerism
 		</td>
 		<td>
-			How do we find voluntering opportunities?
-And how do we find like-minded people to join the causes we want to start?
+			Need more volunteers for your agency?
+Interested to find like-minded people to join the causes you want to start?
+And if you are interested to be a volunteer, how do you find volunteering opportunities?
 		</td>
 	</tr>
 	<tr>